trish211/voice-connect-ms/README.md

 # voice-connect-ms
 This is a micro service application that processes a call back request from a client.
-The customer provides the topic of request by giving the type of segment, reason & service.
+The customer provides the topic of request by giving the type of segment, reason & service (e.g. segment = "Consumer", reason = "EnquireBill", service = "Mobile").

 The micro service then processes the request from the client.
 This is done by making a request to the virtual queue stub, which generates the virtual queue ID for the customer.
 The micro service also makes a request to the CEM which provides the customer callback wait time details.